Category: Verse & Prose

 -

-The Mosque on the Church Street
+The Mosque on Church Street

 Despite his best efforts, Imam Kenan, upon seeing the meager congregation gathered before him, could not help but reminisce about the grand opening of this mosque here on Church Street.